 An unzipped jacket means a damaged jacket, as through the tumbling and rumbling around in the washing machine, the risk of the zipper catching onto and damaging the fabric is quite high.
 So why chance it?

 Turn the jacket inside out – this will prevent pilling, keeping the fabric smooth and looking new.

 Mild detergents – with delicate fabrics, such as fleece and most jacket fabrics, mild detergent is the best option.
 Either that, or you can purchase fabric-specific detergents, but that’s a bit overkill if you ask us.
 Also, no bleacher or softener.
 If a detergent includes those, keep it for your whites!

 Low temperatures – go with cold water when washing fleece.
 Polyester has a tendency to shrink in high temperatures and that’s something you will want to avoid at all costs.
 Plus, with today’s detergents, hot water isn’t always necessary, so you can rest assured that your garment has been washed thoroughly with cold water.

 Air is the best drier – avoid dryers, if possible.
-Plan ahead and wash the jacket so it has enough time to dry in open-air.
-This will not only prevent shrinking, but also keeps the fabric from pilling and damaging.
+Plan ahead and wash the jacket so it has enough time to dry in the open air.
+This will not only prevent shrinking but also keeps the fabric from pilling and damaging.

 You might also like: Columbia Jackets for Outdoor Enthusiasts, Men and Women